Bria007/Intro_to_programming/README.md

-Edit to the Module 1 Assignment - Corrected.
+Intro to programming - Modules